Wednesday, 20th November

 C3

-Session description: In June 2024, a group of Erasmus+ National Agencies together with Academic Cooperation Association organised conference on staff mobility in Iceand which provided an opportunity to discuss effective institutional approaches to maximise the institutional value derived from Erasmus+ staff mobility.
-The event was based on a comprehensive research commissioned in this topic by six countries.
-The event also contributed to building a community of interested higher education institutions.
-In this panel discussion we will share conclusion of the TCA conference in Island and focus on best practices from universities.
+In June 2024, a group of Erasmus+ National Agencies, together with the Academic Cooperation Association, organised a conference on staff mobility in Iceland, providing an opportunity to discuss effective institutional approaches to maximise the value derived from Erasmus+ staff mobility.
+The event was based on comprehensive research on this topic involving six countries and contributed to building a community of interested higher education institutions.
+In this panel discussion, we will share the conclusions of the TCA conference in Iceland and focus on best practices from universities.

-Erasmus Mundus Joint Master Degree in European Politics and Society is one of very few master degrees in social sciences coordinated by an academic institution in Central East Europe.
-This brings unique opportunities and challenges for cooperation with partners in other European regions and also beyond Europe.
-The scope of this presentation is to highlight main issue is successfully running such degree.
+The Erasmus Mundus Joint Master Degree in European Politics and Society is one of the very few master's degrees in social sciences coordinated by an academic institution in Central and Eastern Europe.
+This brings unique opportunities and challenges for cooperation with partners in other European regions and beyond.
+The scope of this presentation is to highlight some of the key issues involved in successfully running such a degree.

 Student Engagement in the European University Alliances

-With more than 64 alliances representing over 500 universities, the European University Alliances have become a key topic for Higher Education development, providing increased opportunities for internationalisation and student development.
-Although the European University Alliances initiative has a strong student engagement component, students are also called to be part of the co-creation process of the initiative.
+With more than 64 alliances representing over 500 universities, the European University Alliances have become a key topic for higher education development, providing increased opportunities for internationalisation and student development.
+Although the European University Alliances initiative has a strong student engagement component, students are also invited to be part of the co-creation process of the initiative.
 In this session, we will explore how the European University Alliances are engaging with their students and how this process can be enhanced in the coming years.

-Rita Dias (Veronika Plchová) - Erasmus Student Network
+Rita Dias - Erasmus Student Network, Veronika Plchová - Erasmus Student Network Czech Republic

 D3+D4